Raclette Cheese vs Red Leicester Cheese

 Raclette Cheese has a moisture content of 36-44%.
 Raclette's texture can be described as "semisoft, smooth".
 Red Leicester Cheese has a fat content of high and a moisture content of 36-44%.
 Red Leicester's texture can be described as "hard, similar to cheddar but more moist, crumbly".

-Raclette Cheese has a mildly acidic flavor.
-Red Leicester Cheese has a caramel, sweet flavor.
+Raclette Cheese has a mildly acidic taste.
+Red Leicester Cheese has a caramel, sweet taste.
 Red Leicester's aroma can be described as "mild".

 Appearance and Aging